phidatahq/llm-app/README.md

 ## Update python libraries

 The `pyproject.toml` file is the [standard](https://peps.python.org/pep-0621/) for configuring python projects.
-This project is already configured to manage libraries using `pyproject.toml`, which is then used to generate the `requirements.txt` file.
+This project is already configured to manage libraries using `pyproject.toml`, which is used to automatically generate the `requirements.txt` file using [pip-tools](https://pip-tools.readthedocs.io/en/latest/).

 ### To add new python libraries